 Why does a child with one kidney need regular check ups?

 When a child is born with one normal kidney, he or she should have regular check ups with a specialist doctor, to make sure that the kidney is growing normally.

 What are the risks of only having one kidney?

 Life with one kidney should not be significantly different to life with two kidneys.
 Studies have found that people who have only one normal kidney are no more likely to develop kidney failure.

-Your child will not have to restrict his or her diet unless the remaining kidney is not completely normal.
-In this case, the amount of salt and protein your child eats may need to be decreased.
-Your doctor will tell you if this is necessary.
+A child with one kidney will not have to restrict his or her diet unless the remaining kidney is not completely normal.
+In this case, the amount of salt and protein the child eats may need to be decreased.
+A doctor will tell the family if this is necessary.
 No other special diets are needed.

-Your child need not restrict his or her activities.
+Children need not restrict their activities.
 However, some doctors believe that children with one kidney should avoid sports, which involve a lot of body contact, like rugby or boxing.